rephillips/kernel_stacks_splunk_threads_gt.sh/README.md

-The script will continue to collect until stopped.
+The script will continue to run and collect kernel stacks when splunkd threads exceed 1000 until stopped.

 to stop the script: